Interference dynamics of matter-waves of SU($N$) fermions: Self-heterodyne detection protocol

 ~ The characteristic spirals are also observed in interferograms at infinite repulsion.
 We find that multiple spirals appear at different values of the flux, that for the sake of simplicity we are going to distinguish as A and B. The emergence of the multiple spirals can be clearly seen by looking at Fig.~\ref{fig:dsp}, which depicts the interfergorams at infinite repulsion on going from $\ell=0$ to $\ell=1$.
 At $\phi=0.92$, we observe spiral B that disappears on going to the next parabola with $\phi=1.22$.
 The last panel shows the appearance of spiral A where $\phi$ exceeds $\phi_{S_{A}}$.
 This spiral persists on going to the next parabolas.\\

 Indeed, their emergence is not as clear cut as the zero interaction case.
 The appearance of spiral A coincides with the depression of the momentum distribution, occurring at $\phi_{S_{\mathrm{A}}}=\phi_{H} + \frac{N_{p}-1}{2N_{p}}$.
 Spiral A gains more arms as the angular momentum is increased, as in the zero interaction case.
-However, spiral B appears when the angular momentum of the system corresponds to $\phi_{H}$, the angular momentum at which a hole opens up at $U=0$.
-In particular, it appears at $\phi_{S_{\mathrm{B}}} = \phi_{H} + \frac{1}{2N_{p}}$ ($\phi_{S_{\mathrm{B}}} = \phi_{H} - \frac{1}{2N_{p}}$) for a diamagnetic and paramagnetic system respectively.
-This spiral only appears for the period of that parabola, which corresponds to $\frac{1}{N_{p}}$.
+However, spiral B appears when the angular momentum of the system corresponds to $\ell_{H}$, the angular momentum at which a hole opens up at $U=0$.
+In particular, it appears at $\phi_{S_{\mathrm{B}}} = \phi_{H} + \frac{1}{2N_{p}} + \Delta$ ($\phi_{S_{\mathrm{B}}} = \phi_{H} - \frac{1}{2N_{p}}$) for a diamagnetic and paramagnetic system respectively, with $\Delta = -\frac{1}{2N_{p}}$ for an odd number of particles. and zero otherwise This spiral only appears for the period of that parabola, which corresponds to $\frac{1}{N_{p}}$.
 The additional term $\frac{1}{2N_{p}}$ takes into account the change in the profile of the energy brought on by the level crossings -- see Fig.~\ref{fig:mess}.
 In the special case of $N_{p}=2$ SU(2) particles, where the second term of $\phi_{S}$ reads as $\frac{1}{2N_{p}}$, spiral A and B are one and the same. \\

 It is important to note that due to the large number of dislocations present in the system with infinite repulsive interactions, it becomes harder to deduce the nature of the spiral.